-- 9. The [Ministry of Finance]1 may from time to time make rule consistent with this Act - Power to make rules. - (a) prescribing and limiting the powers and duties of officers of Customs; - (b) regulating the delegation of their duties by such officers; and - (c) generally to carry out the provisions of this Act. - 10. [[The Director-General of Customs]1 and other officers of Customs whom he deems it necessary to exempt on grounds of public duty shall not be compelled to serve on any jury or inquest or as an assessor]2.
+- 9. The [Union Ministry of Planning and Finance]1 may from time to time make rules consistent with this Act- - (a) prescribing and limiting the powers and duties of officers of Customs; - (b) regulating the delegation of their duties by such officers; and - (c) generally to carry out the provisions of this Act.

-[[The Director-General of Customs]1 and other officers exempted from service on jury or inquest or assessors]2.
+[[The Director- General of Customs]2 and other officers exempted from service on jury or inquest or assessors.]3